PimySoft/cat_on_lsd/README.md

 # cat_on_lsd
 Since my cat died, I've decided to upload her consciousness.
+Please feel free to share ideas for the data.json file.

+#Data.json
 .
-In the data.json, structures are sentences with blank spaces such as :s: for subjects, :n: for nouns, :a: for actions, :l: for locations.
+Please feel free to share ideas to enrich this.
 .
+Structures are sentences with blank spaces such as :s: for subjects, :n: for nouns, :a: for actions, :l: for locations.
+.
 These sentences will be formed by swapping the above symbols with random elements from subjects, nouns, actions, and locations.

+#Posting to twitter
 .
 There are 5 ways to post a tweet:
     To tweet a random follower: tweet_a_random_follower()
     To tweet a random follower: tweet_a_friend()